Elian200/VMware-virtualization/Introduction to the Private Cloud.md

 - Cloud computing
-    - Provides applications from a server that are executed and managed by a client’s Web browser
+    - Provides applications from a server that are executed and managed by a client’s Web browser.
-    - Cloud server providers have complete control over applications
+    - Cloud server providers have complete control over applications.
-          - Eliminates the need for version upgrades or license management on client computers
+          - Eliminates the need for version upgrades or license management on client computers.
 - Software as a Service (SaaS)
-    - Term used to describe the application programs offered through cloud computing
+    - Term used to describe the application programs offered through cloud computing.

 - Any “Web-friendly” device connected to the
-    Internet can access the same pool of computing power and files in a cloud computing environment
+    Internet can access the same pool of computing power and files in a cloud computing environment.

-- A Web site or Web application that is hosted in a public cloud
+- A Web site or Web application that is hosted in a public cloud.
-       - Has additional processing power available within the cloud
+       - Has additional processing power available within the cloud.
-             - If a Web site becomes more popular, the cloud automatically directs more computers to serve pages
+             - If a Web site becomes more popular, the cloud automatically directs more computers to serve pages.
-             - If site loses popularity, the cloud will scale down number of servers to reduce cost of service
+             - If site loses popularity, the cloud will scale down number of servers to reduce cost of service.
-- Cloud computer is popular for its “pay-as-you-go” pricing model
+- Cloud computer is popular for its “pay-as-you-go” pricing model.

-- A private cloud offers same features and benefits as public clouds
+- A private cloud offers same features and benefits as public clouds.
-       - Offers more control over enterprise and customer data, security, and regulatory compliance
+       - Offers more control over enterprise and customer data, security, and regulatory compliance.

 # Server Virtualization